 While keeping an eye on the ship's systems, and waiting for the OK to prepare to refuel, Aiden worked his way through the "Ship's Library" entry system.
 He set it to download any of the updates provided free across Imperial Space.
 This data, collected, organized and distributed by the IISS, was regularly being updated and transmitted across the X-Boat system.
 Any ship could reasonably expect to be able to get updates and corrections at any major port.
 Especially one, as they were, that was on an X-Boat route.
 Rol kept Aiden company on the bridge as he continued his sensors studies, asking questions of the expert from time to time.Docking At The Highport

-On the cutter, Zach took the seat on the flight control deck and freed the docking clamps once he saw the air lock had been secured.
-As Ms. Vik and Sir Brian took seats in the cutter's passenger cabin, Emkir stood aside Zach and took control of the comms, calling to Naval Traffic Control.
-As Zach back thrusted the cutter from its hanger, Emkir worked with traffic control to get permission to make the transit to the civilian port and got a vector.
+On the cutter, Zach took the seat on the flight control deck and freed the docking clamps after making sure the air lock had been secured.
+As Ms. Vik and Sir Brian took seats in the cutter's passenger cabin, Emkir stood beside Zach and took control of the comms, calling to Naval Traffic Control.
+As Zach back thrusted the cutter from its bay, Emkir worked with traffic control to get permission to make the transit to the civilian port and got a vector.
 Hearing the vector and approval over the comms, Zach set his course and began his burn to make the crossing.
-Once Emkir called them for an approach vector, the civilian port control asked the cutter's business?
+When Emkir called them for an approach vector, the civilian port control asked the cutter's business?

-For his part, Sir Brian wanted to be in-system as little as possible and went right to the x-mail depot nearest where the cutter docked.
-Once there, he gave a hard copy of his receipt and order as well as his Ident.
+Sir Brian wanted to be in-system as little as possible, and quickly made his way right to the x-mail depot nearest where the cutter docked.
+There, he transmitted his E-copy of the purchase receipt and order as well as his Ident.
 The clerk looked up his package and found it in an office nearly on the other side of the station.
 He told the Knight he'd have to wait until it was delivered.
-When he asked, they estimated it would take thirty minutes to deliver the parcel, which turned out to be fairly accurate.
-Once the courier arrived, Brian signed for it and the packet was handed over.
+When Brian asked, they estimated it would take thirty minutes to shift the parcel, which turned out to be fairly accurate.
+After the courier arrived, Brian signed for it and the packet was handed over.
 Brian then made his way back to the cutter.
-Entering the secure code for the lock, Brian found he was the first person to return, and settled in to read his book as he waited.Zach's Port Visit
+Entering the secure code for the lock, Brian found he was the first person to return.
+So he settled in to read his book as he waited.Zach's Port Visit

-Last out of the cutter, Zach made his way to the merchanter liaison office on-station, and asked for the papers to file for a broker/trader account on station.
-He was handed a datapad, and started filling out the electronic documents as he kept an eye out for what he could learn of events in-system?
-What he learned, both as he filled out the paperwork and after he turned it into the clerk, was that things in-system were pretty bad.
+Last out of the cutter, Zach made his way to the merchanter liaison office on-station.
+There, he asked for the forms to file for a broker/trader account on station.
+He was handed a datapad, and started filling out the electronic documents while keeping an eye out for what he could learn of events in-system?
+What he learned, both as he filled out the paperwork and after he turned it into the clerk, was that the economics in-system were pretty bad.
 The nations down-well were fairly poor, and largely dependent on work brought in by the corporations.
 With little of local value, other than cheap labor, the money tended to flow out.

-And the big money only flowed in when one or more of the nations scored a lucky nugget of natural resources, or negotiated a short term financial benefit when a corporate client needed something in a hurry.
-This meant the dirtsiders always wanted very much more than they could afford.
-Zach saw that the locals might well "want" the machine parts the Hotel California was carrying, but they could not likely pay what the cargo was worth.
+The big money only flowed in when one or more of the nations scored a lucky nugget of natural resources.
+Or, if they negotiated a short term financial benefit when a corporate client needed something in a hurry.
+That meant the dirtsiders always wanted very much more than they could afford.
+Zach figured the locals might well "want" the machine parts the Hotel California was carrying, but they couldn't likely pay what the cargo was worth.

 The port didn't seem to be in financial or operational trouble.
-Its main responsibility was to handle and support pass through traffic.
+Its main responsibility was to handle and support pass through interstellar traffic.
 It maintained enough direct support facilities for sixty ships at any given time.
-From what Zach could see, there seemed to be thirty eight vessels being serviced at the port at the moment.
-Given the high percentage, the port might be a good enough customer for the parts "if" they were not contractually supplied by a Hortalez source.
+From what Zach could see, there seemed to be thirty eight vessels docked at the port at the moment.
+Given the high percentage, the port might be a good enough customer for the parts "if" they weren't contractually supplied by a Hortalez source.
 After completing his forms, and spending some time investigating the trading sections on-station, Zach started realizing they wouldn't make great profits locally.
-They'd still make significant money, since the cargo had been free.
-Heading back to the cutter, Zach found Sir Brian waiting.
-Once back, Zach planned to discuss the profit margin with Ms. Vik when she returned.Ms.
+They'd still make significant money when they did sell it, since the cargo had been free.
+Going back to the cutter, Zach found Sir Brian waiting.
+As he waited, Zach planned to discuss the profit margin with Ms. Vik when she returned.Ms.
 Vik's Port Visit

-When she left the cutter, Inger went for the first directory she saw, to find the best corridors to follow to get to station offices.
-While checking, Inger got a call from Mikah, who'd just learned that Emkir came with them on the cutter.
-The two discussed keeping an eye on Emkir and Inger said she wasn't a babysitter, and came to the station to meet with the Station's Director if she could?
-Inger also said she planned on some shopping, but didn't have time to be anyone's nanny.
+When she left the cutter, Inger checked the the first directory she saw, to find the best corridors to follow to get to station offices.
+While checking, Inger got a call from Mikah, about keeping an eye on Emkir.
+Inger had said she wasn't a babysitter, and wanted to meet with the Station's Director as well as shopping.
 In the background, Ms. Vik couldn't hear Rol commenting about potentially draining Emkir's account of funds for a paid nanny to "protect him".
 Still, someone pointed out to Rol that doing that might force the Admiral to find "other ways" to get funds.
 Saying, "Hmm", Rol let it go at that.
-Once Ms. Vik saw how to get to station offices, and off the comms with Mikah, Inger hit one of the assistance comms buttons and waited until a representative came on line.
+Ms. Vik saw how to get to station offices, and off the comms with Mikah, and made her way.
+Soon, Inger hit one of the assistance comms buttons and waited until a representative came on line.

 When a human woman in a port uniform answered, Ms. Vik introduced herself as Former Port Director Inger Vik.
-Inger was surprise to get a very chilly, "How may I help you?" and a somewhat annoyed look back.
-Unsure what she'd done to deserve the look, Inger explained that she was recently retired, and wondered if she could pay her respects to the port director on this station?
+Inger was surprised to get a very chilly, "How may I help you?" back with a somewhat annoyed look.
+Unsure what she'd done to deserve the look, Inger explained that she was recently retired, and wondered if she could pay her respects to the port director on the station?
 This defrosted the look a bit, and got more cooperation despite a look that remained suspicious.
 She was told the administrator was a Bwap, and its name was Waa-a-we-tebwa kath.
-Once she convinced the tech to connect her, the comms screen displayed a bug eyed saurian head and upper torso.
+Once she convinced the tech to connect her, the comms screen displayed a bug-eyed saurian head and upper torso.
 The Bwap turned to face the comms screen and asked, "What would be the purpose of this meeting?"